LukeHopson/numista-API-scraper/README.md

     page = 1
 ```

-I am also checking for the lienses of the images for each coin to ensure I can use them without conflict.
+I am also checking for the license of the images for each coin to ensure I can use them without conflict.
 This reduces the amount of coins retrived considerably, but you can easily add or remove valid licenses by altering the 'valid_licenses' array.
 ```
 def is_valid_license(license_name):
     valid_licenses = ['CC0', 'CC BY-NC-SA', 'CC BY', 'CC BY-SA', 'CC BY-NC']